davidmagalhaes/binge-watcher/README.md

 # Binge Watcher
     An app to get information about series and its episodes.
     At first, aimed only on tv shows, but who knows what comes next?

 #### How to install
-    The project uses Android Studio 4.1.1 and can be cloned easily from this repository.
-After cloning, do a `git checkout` to the branch `development` and run it using Android Studio on either a smartphone or an Android emulator.
+    The app is available on (Play Store)[https://play.google.com/store/apps/details?id=br.com.davidmag.bingewatcher]

 #### Stack